 No Advance Payment

-Since the buyer has a good relationship with the bank, he or she does not have to worry about making advance payments.
-And, as both buyer and seller do business, they build trust, and overtime, they don’t need any BA.
+Since the buyer has a good relationship with the bank, they do not have to worry about making advance payments.
+And as both buyer and seller do business, they build trust, and over time, they don’t need any BA.
 Thus, we can say, BA helps to build trust between the parties.

 Promotes Business Growth

-A new buyer with BA will always attract more sellers in comparison to the buyer who does not have any guarantee from the bank.
+A new buyer with BA will always attract more sellers than the buyer who does not have any guarantee from the bank.